LuiseFreese/espc25/labs/lab-3.md

 Your Add Trips Screen should look like this:

 ![Add Trips Screen](images/powerapps-screen_addTrips.png)

+> [!NOTE]
+> We have talked about the missing functionality in the prople picker to access your whole company.
+Matthew Devaney has an [excellent article](https://www.matthewdevaney.com/power-apps-people-picker-delegation-workaround/).

 ☘️ Whoohoo, you made it through lab 3 and with that completed your main quests!
 If you still have time, you can now work on the Sidequests!